IvanMurzak/WordPress-VPS/README.md

 ### 1. Setup domain name

-Open admin panel of your domain name provider.
+Open an admin panel of your domain name provider.
 Find DNS settings.
 Let's use demo domain name **`my-domain.com`** with demo IP address **`123.123.123.123`** to fill records.
 Please use your own domain name and IP address.

 - Setup `A` record to point to **`123.123.123.123`**
 - Setup `CNAME` record to point to **`my-domain.com`** record